allenluce/mmap-object/README.md

 memory is mmap'd from an underlying file.
 Object access is handled by Boost's unordered map class.
 Two modes are currently supported:

-## Create Mode
+## Write-only Mode

-A single process creates a new file which is mapped to a Javascript object.
+This is where a single process creates a new file which is mapped to a Javascript object.
 Setting properties on this object writes those properties to the file.
+You can read from the object within this mode but sharing an object in write-only mode with other processes is certain to result in crashes.

-## Open mode
+## Read-only mode

-This opens an existing file in read-only mode.
-Multiple processes can open this file, only one copy will remain in memory and is shared among those processes.
+This opens an existing file in for reading.
+Multiple processes can open this file on a shared basis: only one copy will remain in memory and is shared among the processes.

 ## Node Module

 ### Requirements

-This requires Boost as well as a c++11 compliant compiler (like GCC 4.8 or better).
+Binaries are provided for OSX, Linux and various node versions (check the releases page to see which).
+If a binary is not provided for your platform, you will need Boost and and a C++11 compliant compiler (like GCC 4.8 or better).

 ### Installation